autocrypt/autocrypt/doc/level1.rst

   for how this key is selected.

 - If a key has multiple user ids, only one SHOULD be contained in ``keydata``.
-If present, that user id SHOULD match the ``addr`` attribute.
+This user id SHOULD be picked to match the ``addr`` attribute, if possible.
 This is only relevant for keys which came from or were merged with data from external sources.

 - SHOULD NOT include a ``prefer-encrypt`` attribute.